NKoepf/AdventOfCode/ReadMe.md

 #### How to run

-<p>Each day consists of a individual .go file and a input file inside the 'inputs' directory, at the same directory as the .go file.</p>
+<p>Each day consists of a individual .go file and a input file at the same directory as the .go file.</p>
-<p>Each file consists of part 1 and part 2 of the solution to the days problem.
+<p>Each file consists of part 1 and part 2 of the solution to the day's problem.
 To run each solution, compile the file to binary via

 > go build day_x.go